noah-johny/emi-calculator-app/README.md

-# emicalc
+# EMI Calculator

-A new Flutter project.
+A Flutter Project to calculate your Monthly EMI.

 ## Getting Started